Saideepak0328/DrugSideEffects/README.md

 In the output folder of the dataset, you can find some example files.
 They are named Soglia_X and correspond to outputs obtained on different versions of the dataset.
 Each of this versions is obtained with a different threshold on the minimum frequency of side-effects.
 A file named Soglia_X is always obtained by considering only the side effects which are associated to at least X drugs in SIDER.
 For instance, Soglia_50 is obtained by considering only side-effects that are associated to at least 50 drugs in SIDER.

+# Paper

+This project was published on the IEEE/ACM Transactions on Computational Biology and Bioinformatics.
+You can find the paper here: https://ieeexplore.ieee.org/abstract/document/9775571 If you use this work for any public project, please cite:
+P. Bongini, F. Scarselli, M. Bianchini, G. M. Dimitri, N. Pancino and P. Lió, "Modular Multi–Source Prediction of Drug Side–Effects With DruGNN," in IEEE/ACM Transactions on Computational Biology and Bioinformatics, vol. 20, no. 2, pp. 1211-1220, 1 March-April 2023, doi: 10.1109/TCBB.2022.3175362

 # Dependencies

 * Graph Neural Networks are implemented with the GNN software described here: